expaddy/hello-world/README.md

 Inline `code`

 ```
-Code blacks can also be written
+Code blocks can also be written
 ```

-> Quotes are written with a crocodile clip.
+> Quotes are written with a crocodile clip. \n
-> This is a quote
+> This is a quote \n
 This is not a quote